markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

-Tags can be customized with [attributes](#attributes), as you can see below.
+For more information, check out the [Tags docs](/docs/tags).

 ## Annotations

-Annotations are used to customize how individuals nodes are rendered.
-They are useful for passing properties to your rendered output, such as for defining an `id`, `class`, or attribute on an HTML or React element.
+Customize how individual nodes get rendered with annotations.
+Annotations are useful when passing properties to a rendered output, such as `id`, `class`, or attribute on an HTML or React element.

-To add an `id` to a node, simply use Markdoc's custom ID syntax:
+To add an `id` to a node:

 {% markdoc-example %}